microsoft/DacFx/src/Microsoft.Build.Sql/README.md

-# Microsoft.Build.Sql
+# Microsoft.Build.Sql (Preview)

 ## Introduction
-Prototype .NET SDK for database projects (.sqlproj).
-In preview, use by building the SDK Nuget package locally.
+.NET SDK for database projects (.sqlproj) available in early preview for use by building the SDK Nuget package locally.

 ## Current Status
 This project is in its early stages and we are currently building tests for different functionality.
 Contributors welcome, please feel free to share feedback or PRs.